cifren/docker_proxy_example/README.md

 - add a new env `VIRTUAL_HOST` to `docker-compose.yml` file
 - add `nginx-proxy` network as well to your `docker-compose.yml` file (copy-paste should be enough)

-You might have seen that in `docker-compose.yml` file, the port is provided only in app3, it is because by default proxy choose `80` port, in case of nodejs app, we usually use `3000` so we need to add `port: 3000:3000` to our conf.
+You might have seen that in `docker-compose.yml` file, the port is provided only in app3, it is because, by default, proxy choose `80` port, in case of nodejs app, we usually use `3000` so we need to add `port: 3000:3000` to our conf.

-In case you have more than one port declared on your docker service, you might need to add a new env `VIRTUAL_PORT`, which represents the port on the docker service (not the port on your host)
+In case you have more than one port declared on your docker service, you might need to add a new env `VIRTUAL_PORT`, which represents the port on the docker service (not the port on your host).

 As well, we don't have to `expose` port.

 ## Tips

-If you want to add this proxy organization on your computer but you already have some projects on your localhost, you have some difficulties to merge proxy on port `80` and your projects on `80` port too.
+If you want to add this proxy organization on your computer but you already have some projects on your localhost, you have some difficulties to merge this proxy on `80` port and your projects on `80` port too.

-So on nginx (apache will be pretty much the same), you can use proxy_pass to forward to your **proxy docker server**
+So on nginx, you can use proxy_pass to forward to your **proxy docker server**.

 First change your **proxy docker server**, on `proxy/docker-compose.yml`